herry13/nuri-lang/README.md

 nuric spec.nuri
 ```

-This will parse the specification in file `spec.nuri`, perform the type-checking, evaluate the global constraints, and finally generate a compilation result in JSON.
+This will parse the specification in file `spec.nuri`, perform the type-
+checking, evaluate the global constraints, and finally generate a compilation
+result in JSON.

 Other options:
 - `-x` : the compiler will only perform syntax-checking over the specification;
-- `-t` : the compiler will only perform syntax-checking and type-checking over the specification, and then print the type of every variable;
+- `-t` : the compiler will only perform syntax-checking and type-checking over
+         the specification, and then print the type of every variable;
-- `-m` : the compiler will perform syntax-checking, type-checking, determine the final value of every variable, evaluate the global constraints, but it will use object `root` as the final output instead of object `main`;
+- `-m` : the compiler will perform syntax-checking, type-checking, determine
+         the final value of every variable, evaluate the global constraints,
+         but it will use object `root` as the final output instead of object
+         `main`;
-- `-i` : the compiler will evaluate specification from standard input (STDIN) instead of from a file;
+- `-i` : the compiler will evaluate specification from standard input (STDIN);
-- `-g` : the compiler will perform syntax-checking, type-checking, determine the final value of every variable, but it will not evaluate the global constraints;
+- `-g` : the compiler will perform syntax-checking, type-checking, determine
+         the final value of every variable, but it will not evaluate the global
+         constraints;
-- `-p` : the compiler will solve a planning (reconfiguration) problem which requires two input files (one is the initial state, and second is the goal state).
+- `-p` : the compiler will solve a planning (reconfiguration) problem which
+         requires two input files (one is the initial state, and second is the
+         goal state).

-Notes that `-p` option requires an external program that is not included in this repository.
-You can contact the author ([Herry](mailto:herry13@gmail.com)) or use a binary distribution through Rubygems (see [Install](#install)).
+Notes that `-p` option requires an external program that is not included in
+this repository.
+You can contact the author ([Herry](mailto:herry13@gmail.com))
+or use a binary distribution through Rubygems (see [Install](#install)).

 <a name="nuri-language"></a>
 ## Nuri Language

-**Nuri language** is a declarative configuration language which allows us to define three aspects of configuration:
+**Nuri language** is a declarative configuration language which allows us to
+define three aspects of configuration:

 1. a configuration state of the system,
 2. a model of configuration change called as action,
-3. global constraints, which are constraints that should be maintained during the changes.
+3. global constraints, which are constraints that should be maintained during
+   the changes.

-Nuri adopts a prototype-object mechanism from [SmartFrog](http://smartfrog.org) where an object can be used as a prototype of other objects.
-This allows configuration composition through inheritance (`extends`).
-Nuri also supports a traditional composition through file inclusion (`import` and `include`).
+Nuri adopts a prototype-object mechanism from [SmartFrog](http://smartfrog.org)
+where an object can be used as a prototype of other objects.
+This allows
+configuration composition through inheritance (`extends`).
+Nuri also supports
+a traditional composition through file inclusion (`import` and `include`).

-Nuri is a static-typed language with a powerful type-inference (the compiler can determine the variable's type based on its value).
-It supports common types i.e. `bool`, `int`, `float`, `string`, `object`, _reference_, and _array_.
-It also allows two user-defined types i.e. _schema_ and _enum_.
+Nuri is a static-typed language with a powerful type-inference (the compiler
+can determine the variable's type based on its value).
+It supports common types
+i.e. `bool`, `int`, `float`, `string`, `object`, _reference_, and _array_.
+It
+also allows two user-defined types i.e. _schema_ and _enum_.

 This section is a short introduction to Nuri language.
-It describes several aspects which are supported by the language with some examples.
+It describes several
+aspects which are supported by the language with some examples.

 ### Main Object

-In Nuri, the configuration of the target system must be defined inside object `main`.
-Other variables or objects defined outside this object `main` are treated as prototypes which will not be included in the final compilation output.
+In Nuri, the configuration of the target system must be defined inside object
+`main`.
+Other variables or objects defined outside this object `main` are
+treated as prototypes which will not be included in the final compilation
+output.

 ```java
 x = 1;